 I probably could have saved more cash and miles if I had booked this trip in advance, but I think I did pretty well considering the time crunch and the fact that I was able to keep my travel plans flexible and make some big changes in the beginning (i.e. abandoning Thessaloniki and heading to Calais instead).
 It was a slightly stressful trip in the beginning and I thought of throwing in the towel, but I’m really glad I stuck it out.

 It wasn’t all work.
 I got to visit my cousins in London after not seeing them for six years, took a scenic train ride through the French countryside, had fun exploring Calais, and met some really great people.
-The disappointing part of the trip was finding out a few days after returning home that the police had raided the camp, shut down all the businesses, confiscated the merchandise, and arrested the owners.
-The raid included the Jungle Books Kids Restaurant, which is where unaccompanied minors were served hot meals free of charge.
+The disappointing part of the trip was finding out a few days after returning home that the police had raided the Calais Jungle camp, shut down all the businesses, confiscated the merchandise, and arrested the owners.
+The raid included the Jungle Books Kids Restaurant, where unaccompanied minors were served hot meals free of charge.

 Aside from some of the issues I encountered along the way, this was one of the best travel experiences I’ve ever had.
 It sounds terrible, but I’m not much for volunteering my time.
 In the past I never felt like volunteering made a difference, however I came away feeling like I was being useful and the work we all did as a team mattered.
 I look forward to returning to Calais, next time for a longer period (points and miles meet up in Calais anyone? ;).
 What’s holding me back?
 I still have a couple of months left to max out the 5% bonus on the Wells Fargo card (insert mocking hashtag here).